Barclays shaves Staley's pay as whistleblower cloud hangs over CEO

 Lloyds Banking Group (LLOY.L) boss Antonio Horta-Osorio and HSBC’s departing chief executive Stuart Gulliver secured higher pay packages, despite missing analyst estimates on profits.

-Barclays pledged to boost its dividend on Thursday despite a lackluster performance at its investment bank and below-forecast pretax profits hit by restructuring costs and fresh charges for historic misconduct and compliance failures.
+Barclays pledged to boost its dividend on Thursday despite a lacklustre performance at its investment bank and below-forecast pretax profits hit by restructuring costs and fresh charges for historic misconduct and compliance failures.

 The total Barclays group bonus pool shrank again by 2 percent to 1.5 billion pounds and is down by 57 percent in seven years.